Why I built yet another dependency graph scanner

 For Homebrew, WinGet, Scoop, install scripts, and packaged releases, see the installation guide.
 The getting-started guide goes from install to your first enriched scan in a few minutes.

 Bomly is completely free and open source under Apache-2.0 — all of it, for anyone to use, fork, and build on.
-And it's early, which is exactly when a bit of community help changes the trajectory the most.
+And it's early, which is exactly when a bit of community help makes the biggest difference.
 The genuinely useful next steps:

 If you try it and something is unclear, wrong, or missing, I'd love to hear it — that feedback is the most valuable thing this project can get right now.